 The Bella 2 Slice, Cuisinart CPT-122, Oster 2 Slice, KitchenAid, the Black+Decker TR3500SD, and the Cuisinart CPT-420 performed quite similarly — average.
 All toasted one-half of the bagel face a bit more than the other.
 They also left the backsides warm but untoasted, which we were hoping for.

 Frozen Food/Defrosting Quality

-The Black+Decker TR3500SD wasn't too far behind, though it had a little trouble with frozen pastries, leaving some burned spots.
-It produced almost perfect frozen waffles but was hindered by a small amount of browning on the ridges.
+Not too far behind the top models is the Black+Decker TR3500SD.
+Though it had a little trouble with frozen pastries, leaving some burned spots, it produced almost perfect frozen waffles but was hindered by a small amount of browning on the ridges.

-Toasters are one of those kitchen appliances that you use most days, yet probably don't think about too much when you're shopping for one.
-And that is entirely reasonable because any real or digital retail shelf is going to instantly bombard you with hundreds of options, all of which seem to be roughly the same.
+Toasters are one of those kitchen appliances you use most days yet probably don't think about too much when shopping for one.
+And that is entirely reasonable because any real or digital retail shelf will instantly bombard you with hundreds of options, all of which seem to be roughly the same.
 However, we have found that not all these machines perform equally and that an informed decision can bring you more breakfast happiness per dollar.
 We hope our comprehensive review has helped you navigate the world of toasters and find the perfect model for your kitchen.

 Ad-free.
 Influence-free.
 Powered by Testing.

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More